VDuchauffour/RFCEurope/README.md

 ## ️⚙️ Installation

 Clone this repository into your mod folder (`Beyond the Sword/Mods/`).
-You can also download a zip archive in the [release section](https://github.com/VDuchauffour/RFCEurope/releases)).
+You can also download a zip archive in the [release section](https://github.com/VDuchauffour/RFCEurope/releases).

-You can still get access SVN revisions using the `original` branch.
+You can still access SVN revisions using the `original` branch of the repository.

 ## ⛏️ Development